Engineer at seldon.io. Trying to keep getting better at making software.

-The terms ‘MLOps’ and ‘AIOps’ are appearing more and more.
+The term ‘MLOps’ is appearing more and more.
 Many from a traditional DevOps background might wonder why this isn’t just called ‘DevOps’.
 In this article we’ll explain why MLOps is so different from mainstream DevOps and see why it poses new challenges for the industry.

-DevOps is now a relatively well-established set of practices based around CI/CD and infrastructure.
-DevOps practitioners put tools and processes in place to realise faster time to value and greater governance for software development projects.
+DevOps is a well-established set of practices to ensure smooth build-deploy-monitor cycles.
+It is based around CI/CD and infrastructure.
 The space of tools includes git, Jenkins, Jira, docker, kubernetes etc.:

 The driver behind all these differences can be found in what machine learning is and how it is practised.
 Software performs actions in response to inputs and in this ML and mainstream programming are alike.
 But the way actions are codified differs greatly.